 I am asking this because a few days ago, I was telling a fellow foodie that I am making an easy chicken stir fry recipe for this week’s post and she told me she has never stir-fried before because it sounds daunting.

 ‘Daunting?’, I asked surprised.
-This is such an easy and healthy method of cooking, there’s nothing daunting about it.
+This is such an easy and healthy cooking method, there’s nothing daunting about it.

-But then she raised a few questions which made me realize that many foodies may think like her because they don’t know all the facts about stir-frying.
+But then she raised a few questions which made me realize that many foodies may think the same because they don’t know all the facts about stir-frying.

-Hence, today I will show you how to make chicken and vegetables stir fry and I will also answer some questions about this process.
+Hence, today I will show you how to make chicken and vegetables stir fry and I will also give you some helpful info about this cooking method.

 More Chicken Recipes: